maninc/trinitylake/docs/catalog/overview.md

 ![integration-pattern](./overview-integration-pattern.png)

-For users that want a complete solution with open catalog standards, TrinityLake offers open source catalog servers like [an IRC server](./iceberg-rest.md).
+For users that want a complete solution with open catalog standards, TrinityLake offers open source catalog standard servers like [an IRC server](./iceberg-rest.md).
 These servers are API compatible and serve as proxy server that uses the TrinityLake SDK to perform translation, authZ, execution, etc.

-For users that would like to customize a catalog server solution, the TrinityLake SDK can also be used to flexibly fill in the different logic layers in a catalog server.
+For users that would like to customize a catalog server solution, the TrinityLake SDK can also be used to flexibly fill in the different parts of logic in a catalog server, so that users can choose to only implement the parts of the server that they want to customize, and leave the rest to TrinityLake.